-A. Eligibility Requirements.
-In order to be eligible to apply for the HAF Program, at the time the Applicant applies to the HAF Program, the Applicant must meet the following eligibility requirements:
+- A. Eligibility Requirements.
+In order to be eligible to apply for the HAF Program, at the time the Applicant applies to the HAF Program, the Applicant must meet the following eligibility requirements: - 1.
+The Applicant is a homeowner who has experienced a financial hardship after January 21, 2020 (including a hardship that began before January 21, 2020, but continued after that date) and have an income equal to or less than 150% of the area median income or 100% of the median income for the United States, whichever is greater. - 2.
+The Applicant attests to the nature of the financial hardship experienced after January 21, 2020 (including a hardship that began before January 21, 2020, but continued after that date).
+The attestation must describe the nature of the financial hardship (for example, job loss, reduction in income, or increased costs due to healthcare or the need to care for a family member).

-- 1. The Applicant is a homeowner who has experienced a financial hardship after January 21, 2020 and have an income equal to or less than 150% of the area median income. - 2.
-The Applicant attests to the nature of the financial hardship experienced after January 21, 2020.
-The attestation must describe the nature of the financial hardship (for example, job loss, reduction in income, or increased costs due to healthcare or the need to care for a family member). - B. HAF Program Funds received by an Applicant must only be used for qualified expenses set forth in this Policy that are related to the Dwelling that is used as the homeowner's primary residence. - C. Income Determination.
+- 2.3.
+The HAF does not preclude CIHA from providing assistance to members, or individuals otherwise eligible for HAF, who reside outside the tribal government's geographic jurisdiction, but CIHA must confirm that any such assistance can be provided consistently with the tribe's constitution and governing law. - B. HAF Program Funds received by an Applicant must only be used for qualified expenses set forth in this Policy that are related to the Dwelling that is used as the homeowner's primary residence. - C. Income Determination.
 In determining the Income of a household for purposes of determining such household's eligibility for assistance from the HAF Program Funds, CIHA may use HUD's definition of "annual income" in 24 C.F.R. § 5.609 or use adjusted gross income as defined for purposes of reporting on Internal Revenue Service (IRS) Form 1040 series for individual federal annual income tax purposes. - 1.
 Documentation of Income Determination: Applicant must provide sufficient information to CIHA to enable CIHA to have a reasonable basis under the circumstances for purposes of determining if the income eligibility requirements in (A) above are met.
 Two approaches for income verification are permissible: (1) the household may provide a written attestation as to household income together with supporting documentation such as paystubs, W-2s or other wage statements, IRS Form 1099s, tax filings, depository institution statements demonstrating regular income, or an attestation from an employer; or (2) the household may provide a written attestation as to household income and CIHA may use a reasonable fact-specific proxy for household income, such as reliance on data regarding average incomes in the household's geographic area.
 In implementing the HAF Program, CIHA will avoid establishing documentation requirements that are likely to be barriers to participation for eligible households, including those with irregular incomes such as from a small business. - 2.
 Waiver or Exception to Documentation Requirement: CIHA may provide a waiver or exception to documentation of income requirement as reasonably necessary to accommodate extenuating circumstances, such as disabilities, practical challenges related to the pandemic, or a lack of technological access by homeowners; in these cases, CIHA is still responsible for making the required determination regarding household income and documenting that determination.